mhxion/awesome-discord-communities/FAQ.md

 ### What about Discord's poor privacy policy?

 It has been raised many times about Discord's [awful privacy control](https://swordfishevaluations.com/2019/09/12/privacy-concerns-with-discord/), [being a potentional spyware](https://spyware.neocities.org/articles/discord.html), [Richar Stallman's blog](https://stallman.org/discord.html), and [risks of online predators](https://www.wsj.com/articles/discord-where-teens-rule-and-parents-fear-to-tread-11560245402) in a national newspaper.
 But as much as I'd like to hate Discord because of this, it is hard to deny the wonderful growing communities that are no less-productive than their counteparts in another privacy-focused platform.
 That alone encouraged me to create this list.

+### How to stay safe in Discord?

+Discord has a spiffy guide for you [staying safe in communities](https://discord.com/new/safety/360043857751-Four-steps-to-a-super-safe-account) and [for your teenage kids](https://discord.com/new/safety/360044153831-Helping-your-teen-stay-safe-on-Discord).
+Like any other platform Discord is often targeted for malicious attacks, but with a little caution you'll be safe as houses.

 ### How is this list any different from Discord listing sites?